Research Associate

 • Symptoms may vary depending on the type and dose of neurotoxin

-Q20.
-How will you know the current market price of particular area when you were sent to site
+Q. How would you determine the current market price of a particular area when sent to a site?

 Ans.